Prime (film): Critical response

-Rotten Tomatoes gave the film score of 50% based on 117 reviews.

-Metacritic gave the film a weighted mean score of 58% based on 32 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 50% based on 118 reviews, with an average rating of 5.6/10.
+The website's critics consensus reads, "Though Streep is dependably terrific in her role, the rest of the movie is too sitcom-ish, and the romance itself is dull."
+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on 32 critics, indicating "mixed or average" reviews.

-Though critics had dislike for the film’s plot mechanics, the performances, especially Streep and Thurman’s, were praised.
-In a three-star review, Roger Ebert wrote “Streep has that ability to cut through the solemnity of a scene with a zinger that reveals how all human effort is, after all, comic at some level.”
+Though critics had dislike for the film's plot mechanics, the performances, especially Streep's and Thurman's, were praised.
+In a three-star review, Roger Ebert wrote.
+"Streep has that ability to cut through the solemnity of a scene with a zinger that reveals how all human effort is, after all, comic at some level."

-Lisa Schwarzbaum of Entertainment Weekly wrote, “Prime (written and directed by Boiler Room‘s Ben Younger) is much more interested in the interpretation of dreams than how a hottie like Thurman could be interested in a blandy like Greenberg’s [character].”
+Lisa Schwarzbaum of Entertainment Weekly wrote, "Prime [...] is much more interested in the interpretation of dreams than how a hottie like Thurman could be interested in a blandy like Greenberg's [character]."

 Box office

 The film opened at #3 at the U.S. box office, making $6,220,935 USD in its opening weekend, behind The Legend of Zorro and Saw II.